IELTS Introduction Sample: How to Write an IntroductionUpdated on 15 September, 2022

 Question: What are some of the best things about where you reside?

-There are some great cafes and restaurants in my locality, offering delectable local South Indian cuisine along with international preparations .
+Some great cafes and restaurants in my locality offer delectable local South Indian cuisine and international preparations.

 Question: What is the best way for me to reach your locality?